joedolson/my-tickets/src/readme.txt

 * Bug fix: Don't prevent down arrow in number fields.
 * Bug fix: Directly passed report IDs not shown in report dropdowns.
 * Add cache busting for common caching plugins whenever cart, user meta, or cookies are updated.
+* Bug fix: Retain name & email when a user goes back to edit their cart.
 *

 = 1.8.25 =